MatthewPrins/Jamf/README.md

-These are production Jamf Pro shell scripts I've written for my work Jamf Cloud instance (with a few changes) or occasionally to help out others those days I'm feeling generous.
+These are production Jamf Pro shell scripts I've written for my work Jamf Cloud instance (with a few changes) or occasionally to help out others on those days I'm feeling generous.

 Please note:
 * For the love of all that is bright and beautiful, TEST BEFORE USING.
 Don't trust that what works properly on my Jamf Pro will work the same on yours.